minebreak28/1v1-Chess/README.md

 2. On tab 1, enter a name, and click "Create Room".

-3. Click "Copy Room ID"
+3. Click "Copy Room ID".

 4. On tab 2, enter another name, click "Join Room", and paste the room ID.